zelbov/stylight/doc/Rendering.md

 - [AtRules](./AtRules.md)
 - [CSS Property Overrides](./Overrides.md)

-Besides using only CSS properties definitions in a [selector scope](./Hierarchy.md#selector-scope), there is also recursive selectors support, quite similar to SCSS but in JS.
+Besides using only CSS properties definitions in a [selector scope](./Hierarchy.md#selector-scope), there is also chained selectors support, quite similar to SCSS but in JS.

 See documentation for [nesting](./Nesting.md) to learn more about it.